 It’s cruel to ask one of the original Mischief Theatre company to choose their favourite comedy to date?
 But we couldn’t resist.
 We caught up with the fabulous Charlie Russell about Groan Ups and much more.
 Time to get booking!

 A new musical exploring mental health issues and recovery following child sexual abuse will receive its London premiere this autumn.
 Dissociated, written by psychotherapist Dave Bain and produced by Skitzoid Productions, runs at the Etcetera Theatre in Camden for two weeks only from 15 to 26 October 2019.
 Time to get booking!

 Less than a week until Mischief Theatre’s brand-new comedy Groan Ups officially opens and we’re loving all the audience buzz on social media.
 Also on Twitter, we’ve been carefully studying the cast’s back-to-school lessons.

-As part of her ongoing post-show Q&A series, on Thursday 29 August 2019, Mates co-founder Terri Paddock heads to Bromley for the start of Cabaret’s new tour, starring John Partridge as the emcee.
+As part of her ongoing post-show Q&A series, Mates co-founder Terri Paddock reunites with producer Debbie Hicks at The Vaults for her production of the much-anticipated UK premiere of Sam Shepard’s Ages of the Moon.
 Got any questions?